uiceds/project-team492/manuscript.md

 Impervious_100 (%): The percentage of impervious surfaces, such as roads and buildings, within a 100-meter buffer zone around the measuring station.
 This variable indicates the extent of urban development immediately surrounding the monitoring site.
 </p>
 <p style="text-align:justify;">
-Major_100 (meters): The total length of major roads within a 100 meters radius of the measuring location.
+Major_100: The total length of major roads within a 100 meters radius of the measuring location in km.
 Major roads are significant sources of NO₂ due to high traffic volumes and heavy-duty vehicle emissions.
 </p>
 <p style="text-align:justify;">
-Resident_100 (meters): The total length of residential roads within a 100 meters radius around the measuring station.
+Resident_100: The total length of residential roads within a 100 meters radius around the measuring station in km.
 </p>
 <p style="text-align:justify;">
-Total_100 (meters): The combined length of all roads—including major, minor, and residential—within a 100-meter buffer zone around the measuring station.
+Total_100: The combined length of all roads—including major, minor, and residential—within a 100-meter buffer zone around the measuring station in km.
 </p>
 <p style="text-align:justify;">
-Population_100 (people per square kilometer): The population density within the 100-meter buffer area around the measuring station.
+Population_100: The number of population within the 100-meter buffer area around the measuring station.
 Higher population densities often correlate with increased vehicular traffic and energy consumption, leading to higher NO₂ emissions.
 </p>
 <p style="text-align:justify;">
-Elevation (meters above sea level): The elevation of the measuring station, which can influence atmospheric dispersion and concentration of pollutants due to changes in air pressure and temperature gradients.
+Elevation: The elevation of the measuring station in km, which can influence atmospheric dispersion and concentration of pollutants due to changes in air pressure and temperature gradients.
 </p>
 <p style="text-align:justify;">
-Distance_to_coast (kilometers): The distance from the measuring station to the nearest coastline.
+Distance_to_coast: The distance from the measuring station to the nearest coastline in km.
 Proximity to the coast can affect NO₂ levels due to maritime activities and meteorological conditions like sea breezes that influence pollutant dispersion.
 </p>

 <p style="text-align:justify;">
-By modeling NO2 concentrations using land-use variables, we can determine which land-use factors influence NO2 levels the most.
-The predicted model can also estimate NO2 concentration in areas without monitoring stations by applying the model to similar land-use characteristics.
-Lastly, this model can help us identify high-risk areas for public health interventions based on predicted NO2 levels.
+Overall, the goal of this study is to develop predictive model to estimate NO2 concentrations using land-use variables.
+To achieve this objective, we performed preliminary exploratory data analysis (EDA) and feature engineering to see dataset trend.
+Based on EDA and feature analysis, we selected the most relevant parameters for modeling and we employed linear regression, decision tree regression, random forest regression and neural network models.
+Finally, we report a comparison between the models to see the efficacy of each model and propose future plans for optimizing the model accuracy.
+The predictive models developed in this study will be estimate NO2 concentration in areas without monitoring stations based on land-use characteristics.
+Such predictive model based on land use will be valuable for understanding pollution patterns, urban planning, and mitigating health risks.
 </p>